 If you are married or in a civil partnership and you live in a property with your significant other, you could be afforded protection under matrimonial home rights.
 These protect your right to live in the property that you have lived in during your marriage or civil partnership, even if you do not legally own a share of the property.

-To discuss your matrimonial home rights, contact our expert Family Law and Divorce Solicitors.
+To discuss your matrimonial home rights, contact our expert Family Law and Divorce Solicitors, here.

+Here at MG Legal, our conveyancing solicitors are fully-qualified, and well-experienced in all types of joint property ownership.
 If you are considering buying a property with another person, make sure that you protect yourself.
-You can contact our team of Property Conveyancing Solicitors to discuss your new purchase and to receive first-class, expert advice about how to own your new property.
+You can contact our team of Property Conveyancing Solicitors to discuss your new purchase and to receive first-class, expert advice about how to own your new property, or see a full overview of our fixed fees, here.